thaysom22/justAbbyH/README.md

 ```
 python3 manage.py runserver
 ```
 7. Once the application is running in the browser, append `/admin` path to the local url provided and login using your superuser credentials.
-Create at least one instance of `Story` within the new database.
+Create at least one instance of `Story` within the new database (this can also be done by logging in on the site and going to 'Add Story' in navbar).
 8. Remove the `/admin` path from the url to return to main page in browser and the application will function as expected.

 ### Deploy project to Heroku